/fix

 Response Properties

-Total value of fracked coins that were successfully fixed.
+The total number of fracked coins that were successfully repaired.

-Number of errors encountered during the fix process.
+The total number of errors encountered during the process.

 {